VirusPilot/docker-ogn2readsb/README.md

-## new features (as of 27.June 2026)
+## New features (as of 27 June 2026)
 - [DroneAware](http://droneaware.io) support:
-  - requires running dronwaware service (as of DronAware release v1.4.0)
+  - requires running DroneAware service (as of DroneAware release v1.4.0)
   - set `DRONEAWARE_LOCAL_UDP_TARGETS=127.0.0.1:9999` in DroneAware environment settings
   - set `DRONEAWARE_UDP_PORT=9999` in `compose.yaml` or `compose-multifeed.yaml`
 - new default setting `RESPECT_OGN_ADDRESS_TYPE=True`
-  - aircraft addresses indicated as non-icao will receive a "~" prefix for readsb to not merge them with a potential ICAO address aircraft
+  - aircraft addresses indicated as non-ICAO will receive a "~" prefix for readsb to not merge them with a potential ICAO-address aircraft
-  - if set to `=False`, all OGN addresses are passed as if they were ICAO adresses; this mainly helps with SafeSky targets when an `aprs_subscribe_filter` is set; these are ALWAYS reported as OGN addresses, despite actually being valid ICAO addresses
+  - if set to `False`, all OGN addresses are passed as if they were ICAO addresses; this mainly helps with SafeSky targets when an `aprs_subscribe_filter` is set; these are ALWAYS reported as OGN addresses, despite actually being valid ICAO addresses

 # docker version of [ogn2readsb](https://github.com/b3nn0/ogn2dump1090)
 consisting of the following components:
 - [ogn2dump1090](https://github.com/b3nn0/ogn2dump1090)
   - simple Python tool to inject Open Glider Network Traffic (from an existing local OGN decoder instance) into an existing readsb ADS-B decoder instance for display on a unified tar1090 map
   - furthermore online aggregated traffic from `aprs.glidernet.org` can optionally be injected for a reasonably selected radius around a given location
-  - OGN traffic will be displayed as other traffic alongside with ADS-B traffic, using the readsb tar1090 webinterface (e.g. http://yourRaspberryPi.local/tar1090/)
+  - OGN traffic will be displayed as other traffic alongside ADS-B traffic, using the readsb tar1090 web interface (e.g. http://yourRaspberryPi.local/tar1090/)
 - [rtlsdr-ogn](https://github.com/VirusPilot/ogn-pi34) (feeding glidernet.org with OGN traffic)
 - [readsb](https://github.com/wiedehopf/readsb) (feeding glidernet.org with ADS-B traffic and decoding/forwarding traffic to the tar1090 map)
 - [mlat-client-adsbx](https://github.com/wiedehopf/mlat-client) (display MLAT traffic from adsbexchange.com)